Online ALS Resources

 ALS Information at the National Institute of Health (NIH)

 Comprehensive overview of ALS provided by MedlinePlus, a service of the U.S. National Library of Medicine.
-Materials are also available in Spanish.

 Homepage for Project A.L.S., an organization committed to actively recruiting researchers from many disciplines to work together in four main areas: Basic Research, Genetics, Stem Cells, and Drug Screening.